Best daily deals

 The Apple AirPods Pro (2nd generation), like all other Apple earbuds, uses the iOS or iPadOS Settings app as its software.
 This means if you use an Android device, you won’t be able to access software features for the AirPods Pro.
 In the Settings app, you can access an ear tip fit test, toggle listening modes, customize controls, enable personalized Spatial Audio, get firmware updates, and more.

 For more universal appeal, the Bose QuietComfort Earbuds II uses the Bose Music App, which you can install on iOS and Android.
-Here you can change your EQ, adjust ANC intensity and create custom ANC settings for different places, install firmware updates, and access new features as they come up.
+Here, you can change your EQ, adjust ANC intensity, create custom ANC settings for different places, install firmware updates, and access new features as they come up.
 Strangely, even though you can adjust ANC levels, you can’t turn it off completely.
 The best you can do is enable Aware mode with ActiveSense; this is equivalent to Apple’s Adaptive Transparency mode on the AirPods Pro (2nd gen).

 If you have an Android phone and want to access software features, the Bose QuietComfort Earbuds II is the way to go here.
 The AirPods Pro won’t be as enjoyable on Android devices due to restricted software features.